Shopify/shopify-api-js/docs/usage/storefront.md

   storefrontTokenResponse.body['storefront_access_token']['access_token'];
 ```

-If you are building a private app, you can set a default Storefront Access Token for all `StorefrontClient` instances by setting the `Shopify.Context.PRIVATE_APP_STOREFRONT_ACCESS_TOKEN` property.
+If you are building a private app, you can set a default Storefront Access Token for all `StorefrontClient` instances by setting the `config.PRIVATE_APP_STOREFRONT_ACCESS_TOKEN` property.

 The `StorefrontClient` extends the `GraphqlClient`, so it supports the same parameters.
 Please refer to the [GraphqlClient documentation](graphql.md) for details.